US productivity up 1.7% in 2019, best gain in 9 years

 WASHINGTON (AP) — U.S. productivity rebounded in the final three months of last year, helping to boost productivity growth for the year to the best showing in nearly a decade.

-The Commerce Department said Thursday that productivity grew at an annual rate of 1.4% in the October-December quarter, a significant improvement from a 0.2% drop in productivity in the third quarter.
+The Labor Department’s Bureau of Labor Statistics said Thursday that productivity grew at an annual rate of 1.4% in the October-December quarter, reversing the direction of a 0.2% drop during the third quarter.

 Labor costs rose 1.4% in the fourth quarter, a slowdown from a 2.5% jump in the third quarter.
 For the year, labor costs rose 2%, up from a 1.8% gain in 2018.

 Productivity, a key factor needed to boost living standards, has been lagging for most of this record-long expansion, now in its 11th year.
 But economists believe there are some signs at least that productivity may finally be starting to improve.

 The 1.7% annual gain in productivity has followed a long stretch of very weak gains which have left productivity growing at average annual rates of just 1.3% since 2007.
 That compares to gains that were double that at 2.7% from 2000 to 2007 when the country was benefiting from advances in computers and the internet.
 Since 1947, productivity has averaged annual gains of 2.1%.

 Donald Trump has pledged to boost overall economic growth, as measured by the gross domestic product, to double the 2% average during this elongated expansion.